failk8s/failk8s-operator/README.md

 metadata:
   name: registry-credentials
 spec:
-  secrets:
+  rules:
+  - sourceSecret:
-  - name: registry-credentials
+      name: registry-credentials
       namespace: registry
 ```

 To change the name of the secret when copied to the target namespace, set
-``newName``.
-Still will not copy it to the same namespace, even though the
+``targetSecret.name``.
+Still will not copy it to the same namespace, even
-name is different.
+though the name is different.

 ```
 apiVersion: failk8s.dev/v1alpha1